How to paint a metal door without removing it. What paint to use to paint your door. Should your backdoor be the same color as your front door?

 Although I do love when interior doors are painted to match, don’t feel it’s a must if you already have some color on your walls.

-Other paint colors that are popular are teal, red, slate blue, eggplant and even black can give off the feeling of elegance and calmness.
+Other paint colors that are popular are teal, red, slate blue, eggplant and black for a feeling of elegance and calmness.

 So maybe you’ve already painted your front door.
 Now it’s time for a backdoor refresh.
 Right after your morning coffee, the sounds of chittering from the hummingbirds and your husbands heart sinking as he realizes a project is coming.